jayphd/jayphd.github.io/research.md

 <h1> Previous topics: </h1>

 <b>  <a href="https://meetingorganizer.copernicus.org/EGU21/EGU21-15748.html">Indian Monsoon Precipitation over Orography: Verification and Enhancement of Understanding (IMPROVE) </a>  </b> <br>
   The Western Ghats is one of the rainiest places on our planet.
 The low-level monsoon jet from the southwest brings loads of moisture over the west coast of India.
-The Western Ghats provide a mechanical uplifting mechanism for the advected moist air-parcels.
+The Western Ghats provide a mechanical uplifting mechanism for the advected warm and moist air-parcels.
+Thus, the west coast of India is prone to life-threatening flooding during the summer monsoon months, e.g., Mumbai flood 2005, Kerala flood 2018.
+My research at the National Centre for Atmospheric Science, University of Leeds invistigated the orographic effects of the Western Ghats on the west coast rainfall.
+A better understanding and model representation of these effects is necessary to improve the weather forecasts. <br>

-<b> <a href="https://journals.ametsoc.org/view/journals/mwre/147/10/mwr-d-18-0346.1.xml">Life cycle of Mesoscale Convective Systems (MCSs) </a> </b> <br>
+<b> <a href="https://journals.ametsoc.org/view/journals/mwre/147/10/mwr-d-18-0346.1.xml">Life cycle of deep cloud systems </a> </b> <br>
+  During my PhD, I wrote a computer algorithm to track deep clouds in infrared satellite images.
+Such algorithms are helpful in understanding the life cycle of deep convection.
+I studied the association between the deep cloud systems and atmospheric synoptic forcing during the Indian summer monsoon season.